 Islam is the fastest-growing religion in American and British prisons.
-The statistics are real and widely documented — in the United States, Muslims represent approximately 9% of the federal prison population despite being roughly 1% of the general population.
-The common interpretation from critics is that prison conversion is not genuine religious conviction but a function of vulnerability, community affiliation, identity formation in an environment of instability, or — in some cases — radicalisation.
+The statistics are real and widely documented; in the United States, Muslims represent approximately 9% of the federal prison population despite being roughly 1% of the general population.
+The common interpretation from critics is that prison conversion is a function of vulnerability, community affiliation, identity formation in an environment of instability, or radicalisation, rather than genuine religious conviction.
 The dismissal is neat.
 The reality is more complicated.

 What prison conversion actually involves

-But a significant proportion of prison conversions are accounts of sustained engagement — people who read the Quran seriously for the first time, who encountered a theological framework that addressed questions they had lived with, who found in the five prayers a structure that imposed coherence on chaotic internal experience.
-The testimonies of these converts — documented by researchers including Robert Dannin and others who have studied the phenomenon — describe genuine intellectual and moral transformation, not merely social affiliation.
+A significant proportion of prison conversions are accounts of sustained engagement: people who read the Quran seriously for the first time, who encountered a theological framework that addressed questions they had lived with, who found in the five prayers a structure that imposed coherence on chaotic internal experience.
+The testimonies of these converts (documented by researchers including Robert Dannin and others who have studied the phenomenon) describe genuine intellectual and moral transformation, not merely social affiliation.

 Why the environment makes conversion more likely

-This is not evidence that prison conversion is therefore inauthentic.
-It is evidence that the circumstances of prison remove the noise that prevents the questions from being heard in the first place.
+The environment is not evidence that prison conversion is therefore inauthentic.
+The environment is evidence that the circumstances of prison remove the noise that prevents the questions from being heard in the first place.
 The philosopher Blaise Pascal observed that all of humanity’s problems stem from the inability to sit quietly in a room alone.
 Prison enforces that sitting.
 For some people, what surfaces in the quiet is genuine encounter with the questions religion has always addressed.

 The counterfactual test